amenarde/service-fabric-online-game-getting-started/docs/newfeature.md

 }
 ```

 We now have a way to add messages to our list, so we need a way to get them back.
 We decided we would do this in the GetGame loop.

-This again means we will have to edit the ;
+**~ remaining walkthrough in progress ~**

+## Next Steps
+Check out these other helpful documents:

+- [Learn important Service Fabric concepts to support your readthrough of the code][3]
+- [Learn about the application architecture and data flow.][4]

+[3]: ../master/docs/concepts.md
+[4]: ../master/docs/architecture.md